-- 1. Place the work piece in the WorkStation.
+- 1. Place the work piece in the workstation.
 The window will provide a suitable transparent barrier between the operator's face and the work piece to prevent flying abrasive particles from entering the eyes, nose, or mouth. - 2.
-Turn on the dust collector that is connected to the WorkStation. - 3.
-Install the appropriate nozzle in the handpiece, being sure that the O-ring is in place, and firmly seat the nozzle finger tight.
-The machine is initially equipped with a 0.060" diameter nozzle (red), which is suitable for most abrasives and cutting purposes. - 4.
-Make sure the handpiece is inserted into the WorkStation through one of the side openings.
+Turn on the dust collector that is connected to the workstation. - 3.
+Install the appropriate nozzle on the handpiece, being sure that the O-ring is in place, and firmly seat the nozzle finger tight.
+The machine is initially equipped with a 0.060" diameter nozzle (red), which is suitable for most abrasives and applications.
+The O-ring is retained in the handpiece nose. - 4.
+Make sure the handpiece is inserted into the workstation through one of the side openings.
 Grasp it firmly as if it were a pencil, aiming the tip of the nozzle at the work piece.
-The tip should be about 1/4" to 1/2" away from the surface to be blasted (optimum distance for cutting is 5-8 times the nozzle outlet diameter).
+The tip should be about 1/4" to 1/2" away from the surface to be blasted.